-Unfortunately, the sizes of the Z blocks in an overset grid system may vary substantially, thereby complicating the grouping procedure and significantly affecting the overall load balance.
+Unfortunately, the size of the Z blocks in an overset grid system may vary substantially, thereby complicating the grouping procedure and significantly affecting the overall load balance.
 For instance, each near-body block is a three-dimensional curvilinear structured grid generated about the geometric components of an aerodynamics configuration.
+The ordered triplet, (i, j, k), represents the three spatial dimensions and varies from (1,1,1) to a maximum of (I, J, K), for a block with $I \times J \times K$ grid points.
 The dimensions of each block are primarily selected to introduce proper refinement into the grid spacing in an effort to maintain certain features of the physical solution, but have no bearing on the type of computations used, serial or parallel.
 Consequently, there may be orders of magnitude differences in near-body block sizes for the initial grid system.
 Recall that these near-body grids overlap the Cartesian wake (off-body) grid system to cover the entire computational domain.
-The indices of each grid $z_i$ , i = 1, 2, ...
-Z, varies from (1,1,1) to a maximum of $(I_i, J_i, K_i)$ , for a total of $I_i \times J_i \times K_i$ grid points.

 A smart mechanism is therefore needed to limit the size of the individual blocks.
 One option is to add some control during the grid generation process, but this would further complicate an already complex task.
-The strategy would also require information about the number of groups (G) which may vary from one simulation run to the next depending on the chosen number of processors (P), since G must be equal to P. The second approach, which we have implemented as part of this work, is to split the largest blocks into subblocks of desired sizes prior to grouping them.
+The strategy would also require information about the number of groups (G)which may vary from one simulation run to the next depending on the chosen number of processors (P), since G must be equal to P. The second approach, which we have implemented as part of this work, is to split the largest blocks into sub-blocks of desired sizes prior to grouping them.
 This performance enhancement technique is independent of the grid generation procedure and is automatically implemented at runtime, prior to the start of the time-loop.

-The original version of OVERFLOW-D has the ability to perform some automatic grid splitting without any user input, but it was only to ensure that there were enough blocks Z to form G groups with G = P. However, for large test cases such as those used in this paper, further control is required.
+The original version of OVERFLOW-D has the ability to perform some automatic grid splitting without any user input, but it was only to ensure there were enough blocks Z to form G groups with G = P. However, for large test cases such as those used in this paper, further control is required.
 In particular, we must maintain exactly the same blocks in the grid system when executing on different numbers of processors to examine code scalability.
-In our latest version of OVERFLOW-D, the user specifies two input parameters, maxnb and maxgrd, for splitting the largest blocks based on some knowledge of the initial grid system and the maximum target value of P. All near- and offbody grids larger in size than maxnb and maxgrd, respectively, are then split into overlapping sub-blocks of smaller but equal sizes.
-For near-body grids, the split is done in one dimension only, depending on the values of I, J, and K. The type of imposed boundary condition (periodic, reflecting, etc.) also plays a role in determining the splitting direction.
+In our latest version of OVERFLOW-D, the user specifies two input parameters, maxnb and maxgrd, for splitting the largest blocks based on some knowledge of the initial grid system and the maximum target value of P. All near- and off-body grids larger in size than maxnb and maxgrd, respectively, are then split into overlapping sub-blocks of smaller but equal sizes.
+For near-body grids, the split is done in one dimension only, i.e., for one of the indices i, j, or k, depending on the values of I, J, and K. The type of imposed boundary condition (periodic, reflecting, etc.) also plays a role in determining the splitting direction.
 For the uniform Cartesian off-body grids, splitting can be performed in multiple dimensions if necessary.